kubernetes/website/content/en/docs/reference/access-authn-authz/rbac.md

 1. A binding to a different role is a fundamentally different binding.
-Requiring a binding to be deleted/recreated in order to change the `roleRef` ensures the full list of subjects in the binding is intended to be granted the new role (as opposed to enabling accidentally modifying just the roleRef without verifying all of the existing subjects should be given the new role's permissions).
+Requiring a binding to be deleted/recreated in order to change the `roleRef` ensures the full list of subjects in the binding is intended to be granted the new role (as opposed to enabling or accidentally modifying only the roleRef without verifying all of the existing subjects should be given the new role's permissions).